TU: A Community of Caring, Dedicated People

 B.B.A. in Management: Human Resources with a minor in Accounting and Finance, Tiffin University

 Alexandria Beuoy is the Human Resources Generalist at Tiffin University located in Tiffin, OH.
 She received her Bachelor of Business Administration concentrated in Human Resource Management from Tiffin University and will continue on to obtain her Masters of Business Administration concentrated in Human Resource Management from Tiffin University.
 She has spent nearly three years in the field of Human Resources with two of those years being in higher education.
-Along with her role at Tiffin University, Alexandria teaches dance in the evenings at a local dance studio.

 Degrees & Certificates